dapr/proposals/20240919-scheduler-failure-policy.md

 The Scheduler Job API service mirrors the new `FailurePolicy` options available in the go-etcd-cron library.
 Similarly, the runtime Jobs API will be updated to support the same new `FailurePolicy` options.
-When using Scheduler, Workflows will change Actor Reminders to now be single shot Jobs with a constant failure policy of every 5 seconds and a maximum attempts of 120 (10 minutes).
+When using Scheduler, Workflows will change Actor Reminders to now be single shot Jobs with a constant failure policy of every 5 seconds, and a maximum attempts of 120 (10 minutes).